 I asked my mom and my aunts about labor and all they used to do is assured me not to worry about it that everything was going to be fine.
 They would tell me that I would get contractions and that it was going to be a little painful but once I get the epidural, everything was going to be smooth sailing from there on.
 Lies they tell! ha!

-Learn everything that you need about giving birth and the labor process by taking this online prenatal class for couples!
+Learn everything that you need about giving birth and the labor process by taking this free online prenatal class for couples!
 The perfect way to get informed and have a more relaxed birth!

 When you’re pregnant, you dream about holding your baby and how your new family will be like.
 You do not think about the birth aspect until you are probably in your third trimester, then all these questions pop in your head and you ask your mom, mom friends, family members and even strangers about what happens during labor.
 They will most likely sugar coat the answers because let’s face it no one wants to scare a pregnant woman with the real truth.

 I hope this article of what happens during labor and birth is helpful and informational.
 These are the things that you may expect when giving birth in a hospital.